FluxML/DataAugmentation.jl/docs/src/index.md

 A transformation is stochastic (as opposed to deterministic) if it produces different outputs based on some random state.
 This randomness can become a problem when applying an transformation to an aligned pair of input and target.
 If we have an image and a corresponding segmentation mask, using different scaling factors results in misalignment of the two; the segmentation no longer matches up with the image pixels.

 To handle this, the random state is explicitly passed to the transformations, rendering them deterministic.
-A generator for the random state can be defined with [`getrandstate`](@ref)`(tfm)` and passed to `apply` with the `randstate` keyword argument.
+A generator for the random state can be defined with [`DataAugmentation.getrandstate`](@ref)`(tfm)` and passed to `apply` with the `randstate` keyword argument.

 ### Composition